 Common Types of Hallucinogens

 Categories of hallucinogenic drugs include psychedelics, dissociatives, and deliriants.
 Psychedelic drugs work by allowing the brain to process everything in an individual’s environment, rather than filtering it out.
-Drugs in this category are peyote, mescaline and LSD.
-Drugs like PCP, ketamine and magic mushrooms deprive the user of their sensory perceptions and cause them to have “out-of-body” type experiences.
+Drugs in this category are peyote, mescaline, magic mushrooms, and LSD.
+Dissociative drugs like PCP, ketamine, DXM, and salvia deprive the user of their sensory perceptions and cause them to have “out-of-body” type experiences.
 Finally, deliriants such as nightshade and jimson weed create false perceptions and confusions to a person’s reality.
+The trademarks of these classes of drugs are the changes to a person’s perception they cause in their users.

 How CVRC Can Help

 As you can see, the different types of hallucinogens each have their own various effects.
 The feeling can be quite freeing and pleasant, making these substances even more appealing.
+Despite that, they still lead to potentially serious legal and personal consequences.
 A professional facility like Crest View can provide services like substance abuse counseling and detox that can make getting clean less overwhelming.

 For example, highlights of our center include: